tytydraco/yessleep/out/This_is_the_truth_about_the_birdhouses_my_greatgrandfather_built_and_the_hell_that_followed_them_God_Im_so_sorry_Eli_I_promise_I_didnt_know.md

 I scowled, chastising myself for being such a scaredy-cat.
 With my stomach rumbling, I reached over to unzip my bag stationed on a nearby ottoman.
 I pulled a single wrapped cookie from it and took a bite, sliding back into my reclined position, determined to make a dent in my American Literature homework: needed to be half-way done *A Brave New World* by Aldous Huxley before I went to sleep that night.

 As I tried to get comfortable, I could tell something was desperately wrong.
 My throat felt dry and tight.
 My skin itched.
 My guts throbbed.
-The breath in my chest felt coarse, like my lungs were filled to capacity with asphalt pebbles and shards of broken glass bottles.
+The breath in my chest felt coarse, like my lungs were filled to capacity with asphalt pebbles and shards of broken glass.
 I shot up and grabbed the cookie’s packaging.
 There was no ingredient label on it.
 My college’s annual Spring Bake Sale had been earlier that day, so the treat had probably been individually wrapped by whoever prepared it.

 I was told the cookie contained chocolate chips and nothing else.
 I *specifically* asked if there were tree nuts in the damn thing, to which the organizer said *no*.